JLBLine/WODEN/docs/sphinx/scripts/run_woden.rst

 ``run_woden.py``
 =================

-This is the main way to control the ``WODEN`` executable, and ensure good arguments are supplied.
-I suggest you only run ``WODEN`` through this script.
+This is the main ``WODEN`` executable.
+It takes command line arguments, creates and array layout, visibility containers, read sky models, and launches GPU code to calculate the visibilities.
+Finally, it writes the outputs to ``uvfits`` files.

 .. _run_woden command line running options: